 This term is used in relation to a remote queue definition.
 It describes the remote queue manager that owns the local queue that is the target of a remote queue definition.
+See more at Configuring remote queues - Introduction.

 device queue manager